artefactual-labs/enduro/website/content/en/docs/development/api.md

 ## Backend development

 After making new changes to the API design, the developer should run:
-`make goagen` which generates all the code under `internal/api/gen`, including the OpenAPI description of the API for the HTTP transport:
+`make gen-goa` which generates all the code under `internal/api/gen`, including the OpenAPI description of the API for the HTTP transport:
 [`openapi.json`][openapi-json].